hmsc-r/hmsc-containers/hmsc-hpc-lumi-g-base/README.md

 # Hmsc-HPC base environment for LUMI-G

-These recipe build a base environment with ROCm, Python, TensorFlow, and Hmsc-HPC dependencies.
+This recipe builds a base environment with ROCm, Python, TensorFlow, and Hmsc-HPC dependencies.

 ## Version history